-Person's Responsible: QM Staff dedicated to monitoring Psychotropic Medications Frequency: Weekly and/or Quarterly
+Reviewers/Person's Responsible: QM Staff dedicated to monitoring Psychotropic Medications

+Frequency: Weekly and/or Quarterly

 Process/Methodology: Reports are pulled to assess errors related to medications.
-Notifications are sent to the respective case management agency, requesting that immediate attention be given to the errors/issues, identified.
+Notifications are sent to the respective CMA, requesting that immediate attention be given to the errors/issues, identified.
 The items/issues are tracked until resolved.

 Tools/Reporting Outcomes/Results: Psychotropic Medication listing provided through the Office of Child Welfare Data Reporting Unit - FSFN Reporting are utilized to generate data and information.
-Reports are disseminated to the Case Management Agencies and Kids Central, Inc. Leadership.
+Reports are disseminated to the CMA's and Kids Central Leadership.